segmentio/segment-docs/connections/destinations/catalog/salesforce-marketing-cloud/index.md

 Segment will pass any traits you specify in an `identify` call through to the *Identify Data Extension* you specify in the Segment UI.
 You'll need to create this Data Extension manually in SMC's Contact Builder UI.
 When creating a Data Extension in SMC, you can set up as many or as few traits as you would like, but a good starting point for your schema is to include Segment's [standard identify traits][].

 ### Set up your subdomain
 Segment will use your unique Salesforce subdomain to make API calls to SFMC.
-Your subdomain is represented by a 28-character string starting with the letters “mc” in any of your base URIs.
+Your subdomain is represented by a 28-character string starting with the letters "mc" in any of your base URIs.
 For example, in the base URI `mc563885gzs27c5t9-63k636ttgm.rest.marketingcloudapis.com`, the subdomain is `mc563885gzs27c5t9-63k636ttgm`.

 **If you do not set your subdomain, Segment will use the legacy V1 endpoint and your events can result in authentication errors.**